-Fair Value of Financial Instruments
+Fair Value Measurements

-Long-term debt is the only financial instrument of the Respondent with fair values significantly different from their carrying amounts.
-Long-term debt is reported at carrying amount on the consolidated balance sheet.
-The fair value has been estimated using discounted cash flow analysis based upon the yields provided by an independent third party.
-Level 2 inputs were used to determine the fair value of the Company's long-term debt.
+Long-term debt is reported at carrying amount on the Schedule 200 and is the Respondent's only financial instrument with fair values significantly different from their carrying amounts.
+The majority of the Respondent's long-term debt has been estimated using discounted cash flow analysis based upon the yields provided by an independent third party.
+Level 2 inputs were used to determine the fair value of the Respondent's long-term debt.